String Quartet (Ravel): Arrangements

 During Ravel's lifetime, Ginette Martenot transcribed the first movement of the quartet for ondes Martenot, gaining the composer's approval.
 There are arrangements for solo piano and two pianos (both arranged by Lucien Garban) and for piano four hands (arranged by Maurice Delage).
 The conductor Rudolf Barshai arranged the quartet for small string orchestra in 2003.
+The Australian Nexas Quartet arranged the work for four saxophones.